Obama takes a cultural tour of an ancient city before returning to Washington

 Obama hailed the development as an important step forward for both countries.

 Jordan’s refugee influx

-Friday in Jordan, Obama focused on the civil war in neighboring Syria, with King Abdullah telling reporters that the conflict has caused 460,000 refugees to flood his country and more were on the way.
+Friday in Jordan, Obama focused on the civil war in neighboring Syria, with King Abdullah telling reporters that the conflict has already caused 460,000 refugees to flood his country and more are on the way.

-That equals 10% of Jordan’s population, and the total could double by the end of the year, the king said in asking for more help from the international community as his country also deals with internal reforms in response to economic woes that are raising public dissatisfaction.
+That is equivalent to 10% of Jordan’s population, and the total could double by the end of the year, the king said.
+He asked for more help from the international community as his country also deals with internal reforms in response to economic woes that are raising public dissatisfaction.

 Obama said he was working with Congress to provide an additional $200 million to Jordan this year to help deal with the refugee influx, but he remained steadfast in his refusal to pledge U.S. military assistance to the Syrian opposition movement.

 However, Obama repeated past warnings that his stance on military involvement could change if Syria uses chemical weapons.